bebop-001/KvgAnimatedView/README.md

 The application is implemented in Kotlin.
 Sometimes I get really frustrated with the language but personally I think it's a huge improvement over Java.

 Code for the custom view is found in the AnimatorView.kt file.
-KanjiAnimator.kt activity is the interface to the AnimatorView.
+Animator.kt activity is the interface to the AnimatorView.
 The code for reading the SVG files and converting to Android Paths is in KvgToAndroidPaths.kt.
 And a really simple UI will be found in MainActivity.kt.